Lie algebras responsible for zero-curvature representations of scalar evolution equations

 We study the following problem.
 How to describe all ZCRs~\er{mnoc},~\er{mnzcr} for a given equation~\er{eveq_intr}?

 In the case when $\ocs=0$ and the functions $F$, $A$, $B$ do not depend on $x$, $t$, a partial answer to this question is provided by the Wahlquist-Estabrook prolongation method (WE method for short).
-Namely, for a given equation of the form $u_t=F(u_0,u_1,\dots,u_{\eo})$, the WE method constructs a Lie algebra so that ZCRs of the form \beq \lb{wecov} A=A(u_0),\qquad B=B(u_0,u_1,\dots,u_{\eo-1}),\qquad D_x(B)-D_t(A)+[A,B]=0 \ee correspond to representations of this algebra (see, e.g.,~\cite{dodd,nonl,Prol}).
+Namely, for a given equation of the form $u_t=F(u_0,u_1,\dots,u_{\eo})$, the WE method constructs a Lie algebra so that ZCRs of the form \beq \lb{wecov} A=A(u_0),\qquad B=B(u_0,u_1,\dots,u_{\eo-1}),\qquad D_x(B)-D_t(A)+[A,B]=0 \ee correspond to representations of this algebra (see, e.g.,~\cite{dodd,mll-2012,nonl,Prol}).
 It is called the \emph{Wahlquist-Estabrook prolongation algebra}.
 Note that in~\er{wecov} the function $A=A(u_0)$ depends only on~$u_0$.

 To study the general case of ZCRs~\er{mnoc},~\er{mnzcr} with arbitrary $\ocs$ for any equation~\er{eveq_intr}, we need to consider gauge transformations.